Impact of facial landmark localization on facial expression recognition: Effectiveness of landmark localization

 \subsection{Overall performance analysis}

-In this experiment, we examine which movements, the ones induced by pose variations or the ones produced by facial expressions, have the largest impact on face alignment.
-Table~\ref{landmarks_t2} presents the performance of the face alignment approaches in the presence of head pose variations only (i.e., Neutral expression / six head movements), facial expressions only (i.e., seven expressions / Static frontal pose) and head pose variations combined with facial expressions (i.e., seven expressions / six head movements).
-For each face alignment approach, the AUC and the FR are calculated from the first image to the last.
+In this experiment, the objective is to determine which movement caused by head pose variations or facial expressions has the biggest impact on FLL.
+Table~\ref{landmarks_t2} shows the performance of the selected approaches in the presence of head pose variations only (i.e., neutral face with the 6 head movements), facial expressions only (i.e., static frontal face with the 6 facial expressions), and head pose variations combined with facial expressions (i.e., the 6 facial expressions along with the 6 head movements).
+For each approach, AUC and FR are computed over the entire sequences.

-Table \ref{landmarks_t2} shows that the AUC is lower and the FR is higher in the presence of head pose variations than in the presence of facial expressions, for all face alignment approaches.
-This result outlines that head pose variations are more challenging than facial expressions for face alignment.
-When both challenges are present, the performance tends to decrease further.
+Table \ref{landmarks_t2} indicates that the AUC is lower and the FR higher in the presence of head pose variations than in the presence of facial expressions for all approaches.
+These results suggest that head pose variations are more challenging than facial expressions for FLL.
+The appearance is generally much more affected by a change in pose than a change in expression.
+The geometry of landmarks is affected by the pose, and it challenges the geometric priors of the model.
+In the simultaneous presence of both difficulties, the performance tends to decrease further.

-Table \ref{landmarks_t3} provides a more detailed view of the results with both challenges (head pose variations and expressions) by dividing them according to the activation patterns of the facial expression (four periods: neutral to onset, onset to apex, apex to offset, offset to neutral).
+In order to obtain more accurate performance measurements for each approach according to head pose variations and facial expressions, the previous results on the full set (i.e., head pose variations and expressions) are detailed by activation pattern in Table \ref{landmarks_t3}.
+Expressions and most poses are mainly active at the apex.

-In Table \ref{landmarks_t3}, the accuracies of all face alignment methods decrease the most for images adjacent to the apex state.
-It corresponds to the moment when the expression and most head pose variations are at their highest intensity.
-As soon as the subject gets closer to a neutral expression and a frontal pose, the accuracy of face alignment improves.
-This result confirm that expressions with head pose variations remain a major difficulty for face alignment, and shows that not only the presence of an expression, but also its intensity, impact the alignment.
+As shown in Table \ref{landmarks_t3}, the accuracy of all approaches decreases the most for images adjacent to the apex state.
+More specifically, it corresponds to the moment where the expression and most head pose variations are at their highest intensity.
+As soon as the face gets closer to a neutral expression and a frontal pose, the accuracy improves.
+These results suggest that facial expressions with head pose variations remain a major difficulty for FLL.
+They show that not only the presence of an expression, but also its intensity, impact FLL as deformations are proportional to the intensity.